-Hana comes with a square-shaped box.
-Though it looks big in the photo, they actually weren't that big.
+Hana comes in a square-shaped box.
+Though it looks big in the photo, they actually weren’t that big.
 The appearance of the packaging itself is minimalist & elegant with the dominant colour of white.
-Like usual, the IEMs specifications was printed at the back of the box, but here the language is fully written Chinese.
+As usual, the IEMs specifications were printed at the back of the box, but here the language is fully written in Chinese.

 In the box:

 - 4-core copper cable 0.78mm with 2-pin, 3.5mm jack

 - 3 pairs of “Treble enhancing” silicone tips (S/M/L)

 - 3 pairs of “Bass enhancing” silicone tips (S/M/L)